shamshegab/ChatBackEnd/README.md

 docker-compose up
 ```

-Wait for everything to install and setup then you are ready to send out requests.
+Wait for everything to install and setup.
+Once rails is ready and listening to port 3000 you are ready to start sending requests.

 # APIs
+Just add your docker machine's ip and port 3000 before any of the urls below.

 **Create application**